Aerial-view-of-large-airport-security-checkpoint

 • A current photo ID

-Typically, you will be asked to show both items at the security gates (sometimes more than once) and again as you board, but you could be asked to ante up at any time, so it’s best to keep them handy at all times.
+Typically, you'll be asked to show both items at the security gates (sometimes more than once) and again as you board.
+Keep them handy at all times.

 Security lines can be long, especially during peak travel times such as holidays.
 Plan on arriving at least two hours before your flight departs.

 Airlines recommend arriving three hours before international departures.
-To help speed the process, most airlines will allow you to print your boarding pass from home so that you can proceed directly to security.
+To speed up the process, most airlines allow you to print your boarding pass at home so you can proceed directly to security.

-Once in the security lines, keep them moving quickly by removing coats and shoes ahead of time and placing jewelry, change and keys inside your carry-on.
-As you hit the front of the lines, you can anticipate an x-ray for all carry-on items and a trip through the metal detector.
+Once in the security lines, keep them moving quickly by removing coats and shoes ahead of time and placing jewelry, change, and keys inside your carry-on.
+As you hit the front of the lines, you can expect an x-ray for all carry-on items and a trip through the metal detector.

-Also note that you could be chosen randomly for a pat-down search.
-This should be conducted by a screener of the same gender, and you have the option to request a private room should you require additional screening.
+Also, note that you could be randomly chosen for a pat-down search.
+This should be conducted by a screener of the same gender, and you have the option to request a private room if additional screening is needed.

 • Do NOT bring drinks or other liquids to the airport checkpoint unless they are approved and permissible items to fly.